IBM-Cloud/assistant-shop.r/README.md

   git clone https://github.com/IBM-Bluemix/assistant-shop.r.git
   ```

-4. cd into this newly created directory
+4. `cd` into this newly created directory

 5. Edit the `manifest.yml` file and change the `<application-name>` and `<application-host>` to something unique.

 	```
 	applications:
-	-  name: assistant-shop-r-sample
+	-  name: assistant-shop-r
+		host: assistant-shop-r
 	   command: node app.js
 	   runtime: node12
 	   memory: 512M
 	   instances: 1
-	   host: assistant-shop-r-sample
 	```

   The host you use will determinate your application url initially, e.g. `<application-host>.mybluemix.net`.